goeltushar23/fend-feed-reader-testing/README.md

 To run the application:

-1. Download the GitHub zip file or clone the repository onto your local workstation:
+1. Download the GitHub zip file or clone the repository onto your local workstation.

-2. Open a browser window and navigate to the index.html file in your application's directory.
+2. Open a browser window and navigate to the `index.html` file in your application's directory.